nicholasf/tommy/README.txt

-Tommy The Tank Engine is a simple Rails 3 engine.
+Tommy The Rails 3 Engine is a simple Rails 3 engine.

 Finding information about how to build Engines for Rails 3 has been difficult.